caleb272/ODrive/Firmware/fibre-cpp/README.md

 This directory provides the C++ reference implementation of [Fibre](https://github.com/samuelsadok/fibre).
 Its home is located [here](https://github.com/samuelsadok/fibre/tree/master/cpp).
 There's also a standalone repository for this directory [here](https://github.com/samuelsadok/fibre-cpp).

+# Uavcan
+you need to compile and install the uavcan drivers and modules from the `modules/uavcan` directory

 ## Overview

 There are two approaches to include Fibre in your project: